vlime/vlime/README.md

 When the server is up and running, use Vim to start editing a CL source file.

-See `:help vlime` for the full documentation.
+See `:help vlime-tutor` for a tutorial on how to use the main features, and `:help vlime` for the full documentation.

 License
 =======